openservicemesh/osm-docs/content/en/docs/guides/ha_scale/perf-scale.md

   <img src="/docs/images/perf/perm-memory.png" width="650"/>
 </p>

-The request latency from load generator to workloads is lower in permissive mode.
-This reduction is due to the RBAC policy filter path being a single wildcard filter as described above.
-This filter path is shorter than non-permissive mode and there is less rule matching operations for incoming requests.
-In our test, we observe the P99 latency drops to around 80% in permissive mode.
-The more SMI traffic policies added to services in non-permissive mode, the larger request time overhead we expect.
-Below is the latency comparison between permissive and non-permissive mode, tested with 250 per pod RPS:
+The request latency from load generator to workloads is at the same level regardless of permissive mode.
+In both modes, the RBAC policy filter chain contains one rule, allows either all requests or requests from one specific source.
+Thus, they perform similarly.
+But we expect that with more rules in the filter chain, the non-permissive mode will cause higher latency.

 <p align="center">
   <img src="/docs/images/perf/latency-perm-vs-non-perm.png" width="650"/>